 Building your own eFinder is relatively easy.
 Just a little soldering is required and a box drilled and cut to take the display.

 You will need a camera and lens.
-Currently the code only works with ZWO ASI cmos cameras.
+Currently the code only works with ZWO ASI and QHY cmos cameras.
 I recommend the ASI120MM-S. A 50mm f1.8 cctv lens is ideal and relatively low cost.

 The code has been primarily developed to work with telescopes controlled by a Nexus DSC.
 Each installation will be different though and I can provide some help in modifying the code to suit.
 Please contact me if you want the code.
 This isn’t a commercial product, so please be prepared for some ‘work in progress’ and bugs.

 There are two variants currently, the preferred one connects to the Nexus DSC via USB, the other via Wifi.
-If your existing Nexus DSC USB port is being used (ie by ServoCat) then use the wifi variant.
+Only if your existing Nexus DSC USB port is being used (ie by ServoCat) then use the wifi variant.

 Parts List - Processor box

 1x Box.
-I suggest one of the commercial raspberry Pi cases.
+I suggest one of the commercial raspberry Pi cases, but if dew is a problem then use a sealed box.

 1x 32GB microSD card